IQSS/hugo.dataverse.org/content/_index.md

 ## Open source research data repository software

+Publish your data and get academic credit.
+Join a [community](community) of researchers, data scientists, and data curators.

+The Dataverse software has an extensive set of [features](features), such as support for the [FAIR Data Principles](https://doi.org/10.1038/sdata.2016.18).
+Try them out on our [demo server](#try-the-dataverse-software).

 [![Dozens of Dataverse community members](/braga.jpg)](community/events/community-meetings)

 *The 2023 [Dataverse Community Meeting](community/events/community-meetings) in Braga, Portugal.
 [Join us](community/events/community-meetings) in 2025!*